Brandon Aiyuk Player Prop Bets for NFL Week 13 | San Francisco vs. Seattle 12/5/2021

 Recent Performances

-- In last week's outing against the Vikings, Aiyuk was targeted six times, totaling 91 yards on three receptions (averaging 30.3 yards per catch).
+- Against the Vikings last week, Aiyuk was targeted six times and picked up 91 yards on three receptions.

-- Aiyuk has 202 receiving yards on 13 catches (17 targets) with one touchdown over his last three outings, averaging 67.3 yards per game.
+- Over his last three games, Aiyuk has racked up 202 yards on 13 receptions with one touchdown, averaging 67.3 yards per game, on 17 targets.

 Aiyuk's San Francisco Teammates